-He currently resides in New Ulm, Minnesota, after leaving Spirit Lake, Iowa, where in 2014 he retired as Senior Pastor of Immanuel Lutheran Church.
-He and his wife, Monica, have seven married children and 13 grandchildren whom they enjoy seeing as often as possible.
+He currently resides in New Ulm, Minnesota, where he and his wife, Monica, have located near one of their seven married children.
+They are blessed with numerous grandchildren whom they enjoy seeing as often as possible.

 Tom Ahlersmeyer’s passion is helping LCMS congregations and educational agencies realize and reach their God-given potential.
 Tom feels Capital Funding Services (CFS) offers support and planning that connects ministries with the necessary resources to change people’s lives through the Gospel of Jesus Christ.